 Drug and Alcohol Use by Students

-________________ School District ___ shall promote a healthy environment for students by providing education, support and decisionmaking skills in regard to alcohol, drugs and other controlled substances and their abuse.
+South Conejos School District RE-10 shall promote a healthy environment for students by providing education, support and decision making skills in regard to alcohol, drugs and other controlled substances and their abuse.
 In order to accomplish this goal, a cooperative effort must be made among the schools, parents/guardians, community and its agencies.

 It shall be a violation of Board policy and considered to be behavior which is detrimental to the welfare or safety of other students or school personnel for any student to possess, use, sell, distribute or procure or to be under the influence of alcohol, drugs or other controlled substances.
 The unlawful possession or use of alcohol or controlled substances is wrong and harmful to students.